Default Notice

 • Allow bank drafts: The taxpayer must allow the Department to draft the scheduled payment from the taxpayer's bank account.
 Failure to make a scheduled payment, or if a payment is returned to the Department from the taxpayer's bank or financial institution, the agreement will be in default.

-• File and pay estimated income taxes: The taxpayer must remain current in paying estimated income taxes, and enter the correct filing status and number of allowable exemptions on their NC-4s.
+• File and pay estimated income taxes: The taxpayer must remain current in paying estimated income taxes and enter the correct filing status and number of allowable exemptions on their NC-4s.

 • Provide additional information, as needed: The taxpayer must provide the Department with any additional information if requested.
 The Department may perform periodic reviews of the taxpayer's financial condition during the term of the agreement to determine continued need as well as possible jeopardy of collection.